UoS-COM1001/com1001-2025-26-spr/README.md

 #### Weeks 6&ndash;11

-In weeks 6&ndash;11, the practical session will take the form of an (optional) drop-in session.
+In weeks 6&ndash;11, the practical session will take the form of an (optional, drop-in) technical help session.

 It will be held in the **[Diamond](https://www.sheffield.ac.uk/engineering/diamond-engineering/floor-plans),